vogelito/glacierprotocol/_docs/withdrawal/ethereum.md

     1. Access the <span class="warning">hex Code of the fully signed transaction</span>
     you sent yourself from your smartphone previously.
     2. Open [alpha.myetherwallet.com/pushTx](https://alpha.myetherwallet.com/pushTx)
-    and paste the hex code in the `Signed Transaction` box
+    or [etherscan.io/pushtx](https://etherscan.io/pushtx) and paste the hex code in the `Signed Transaction` box
     3. Click on `Send Transaction`
     4. Confirm the contents of the transaction and click `Yes, I am sure!
 Make transaction.`
     5. Wait until the transaction gets into an ethereum block by checking [etherscan.io](https://etherscan.io)
 2. Verify the transaction status by opening multisigweb on an internet connected device and importing the <span class="warning">Ethereum Cold Wallet Address</span>

+## First Transaction

+There is a [known bug](https://github.com/gnosis/MultiSigWallet/issues/298) that prevents Multisigweb from signing the very first ETH transaction which would have a nonce of zero.
+While Multisigweb is fixed, `setup.js` script will prompt you to see if this is your first transaction.
+If this is your first transaction, the script will create a `tx0.png` file that you will also need to extract from your quarantined environment and broadcast to the network.